 CSS transitions do not have any effect on CSS gradients.
 As far as I know, the thing is that something similar would be quite difficult to achieve considering the multitude of possible gradients that can be created using a color palette.

-Though, there are some simple ways you can simulate smooth transitions on gradients and below you’ll see how to do that.
+Though there are some simple ways you can simulate smooth CSS transitions on gradients and below you’ll see how to do that.

-I wrote about this matter before in one of my articles and I was thinking this new article will hopefully be more useful to you as it contains one more extra technique that can help you faking transitions on background gradients.
+I wrote about this matter in an article on CSS pitfalls and how to overcome them and I was thinking this new article will hopefully be more useful to you as it contains one more extra technique that can help you faking transitions on background gradients.

 So, what is this about and why would you care about transitions on gradients?
-The answer is very simple: just think about the situation when you’re designing some CSS3 buttons.
-To make them look awesome, it’s almost mandatory to use shadows, rounded corners and gradients.
+The answer is very simple: just think about the situation when you’re designing some CSS buttons.
+To make them look awesome, it’s almost mandatory to use shadows, rounded corners and CSS gradients.